elifesciences/elife-xpub/docs/developing/app-startup.md

 ## Docker Compose

-In general docker-compose is used as the way to start the application.
+The `docker-compose` files are used as the way to start the application.

-Again the main docker-compose.yml file is meant for developers and so starts all the services xpub depends on and then starts the app (see below)
+Developers are meant to use the main docker-compose.yml file and so starts all the services xpub depends on and then starts the app (see below)

 ```